codr7/g-fu/README.md

 ```

 ### Equality & Identity
 `=` may be used to check if any number of values are deeply equal, while `==` checks if they have the same identity.
-The difference only makes sense for reference types (`Vec` as of right now).
+Both functions return the same result for value types, which is everything except `Vec` as of right now.

 ```
   (let (v1 (vec 1 2 3) v2 (vec 1 2 3))